soundanalogous/Breakout/README.md

 Supported browsers:

-- Google Chrome 14
+- Google Chrome 14 & 15
-- Safari 5
+- Safari 5 (seems to have broken... should work again when Safari updates Websocket protocol)
-- Firefox 7
+- Firefox 7 & 8

-node js version 0.4.12
+node js version 0.6.4

 Tested boards (running StandardFirmata from Firmata -> Examples in Arduino 1.0):